clariusdev/.github/partners.md

 Cloud Integrations
 ==================

-For partners requiring cloud-based AI or workflow solutions, that do not typically require real-time imaging or analysis, Clarius is also building a framework within our Cloud to be able to push completed exams into another platform.
-Stay tuned for more information.
+For partners requiring cloud-based AI or workflow solutions, that do not typically require real-time imaging or analysis, Clarius has built a [framework](https://github.com/clariusdev/cloud) within our Cloud to be able to push completed exams into another platform.
+Services taking advantage of this technology could make use of:
+* Clinical review services
+* Cloud based AI and reporting
+* EMR integrations

 Choosing a Deployment Pathway
 =============================